soliken1/PHP_EXTR_730SAT/Routes_Documentation.md

 ### POST /password/forgot

--   **Description**: Forgot Password Endpoint To Return A Route For Changing of Password, Token To Be Saved On Database and To Check If Route Is Expired
+-   **Description**: Forgot Password Endpoint To Return A Message and Sends an Email For Changing of Password, Token To Be Saved On Database and To Check If Route Is Expired
 -   **Request Body**:
     ```json
     {